wp-plugins/wp-csv/readme.txt

 No screenshots available.

 == Changelog ==
+= 1.5.7 =
+* Fixed bug with taxonomy import causing duplicates under some circumstances
-= 1.5.6 =
+* Added dropdown to settings to make it possible for non-administrators to access = 1.5.6 =
 * Fixed bug relating to new posts always being 'published'.
 Now you can set to 'draft' etc for newly created posts if you wish.
 = 1.5.5 =